-Employer contributions increased by 4% over last year's contributions.
-The employers' contributions are actuarially determined in the prior year and due by January 31st of the following year.
-Plan members' contributions decreased by 2.3%.
+Employer contributions increased by 33.3% over last year's contributions.
+The employer contributions are actuarially determined in the prior year and due by January 31st of the following year.
+The increase in employer contributions is due to the City of Milwaukee contributing \$40 million to the Employers' Reserve Fund, an increase from \$8 million in 2021.
+Note 5 of the Financial Statements on page 33 gives further information on the Employers' Reserve Fund.
+Plan members' contributions increased by 2.4%.
 Plan member contributions are determined by the City Charter and by contracts signed with bargaining units.
-In 2021, the Fund generated positive returns (net of fees).
+In 2022, the Fund generated negative returns (net of fees).
 Net investment income includes securities lending income and investment expenses.